 It’s important to make sure that you have rinsed your guinea pig thoroughly.
-Then towel-dry the little guy and ensure that it stays warm.
-By the way, you can try to gently blow-dry your cavy.
+Then, towel-dry the little guy and ensure that it stays warm. =You can try to gently blow-dry your cavy.
 Usually, the fluffy balls don’t mind it.

 This is the easiest part.
-All you have to do to ensure that the gums and teeth of your guinea pig are healthy and worn down properly is give the little thing enough hay and other yummy things to chew on.
+All you have to do is to ensure that the gums and teeth of your guinea pig are healthy.
+Additionally, give the little thing enough hay and other yummy things to chew on.